Mozilla Will Deprecate XUL Add-ons Before the End of 2017

 Looks like firefox will get a lot less important and thunderbird may die.

-Deletion disorder is a treatable mental condition (Score:2)
+Deletion disorder is a treatable mental condition (Score:5, Interesting)

 Some people honestly believe throwing shit and features in the trash because it aligns with their narrow opinions and agendas is a constructive activity.
 They are incapable or unwilling to accept the possibility of a reality beyond their narrow worldview.